USDA-ARS-GBRU/MicroMPN_data-files/README.md

 For R analysis and plotting purposes, thoughout our R scripts and Excel files we reffered to data from soil-only microcosms as "simple".
 Whereas data obtained from soil and synthetic communities was labeled "complex".

 Folder name: plasmid_retention
 This folder contains three files.
-File one "paired t-test_analysis.txt" has the R script for a paired t-test analysis used to compare the means between bacterial couns obtained from agar with and without the antibiotic genetamicin.
+File one "paired t-test_analysis.txt" has the R script for a paired_t_test_analysis used to compare the means between bacterial couns obtained from agar with and without the antibiotic genetamicin.
 To run the analysis, use file "data_simple_complex.csv".

 The second file "data_simple_complex.xlsx" contains two EXCEL tabs.
 Tab_1 - Paired_t_test_simple_complex (R output)